St Kilda wren: Distribution and habitat

 This wren is known only from St Kilda in the Outer Hebrides, where it is present on all islands in the group.
 In the breeding season it is largely found on the cliffs and steep rocky slopes with thick vegetation, but also around old buildings.
 Outside the breeding season it is more widely dispersed around the islands.

 Ecology

 The St Kilda wren feeds on small invertebrates such as beetles and their larvae, flies, moth larvae, spiders, centipedes and sandhoppers.
 Most birds breed in crevices and holes on cliffs concealed behind grasses and dead thrift.
 Some choose old walls and buildings, or the steep grassy slopes where puffins breed.
 The nest is built by the male and is rather bulky and is composed of dead grasses, mosses and bits of dead bracken, lined with white feathers moulted by seabirds.
 There are usually four to six eggs, white with reddish-brown speckles, mostly on the wide end.

 Status

 The St Kilda wren is a fairly common breeding resident on St Kilda.
-The population was estimated at about 230 breeding pairs in 2002.
+The population was estimated at 230 breeding pairs in 2002.